spryker/spryker-docs/docs/pbc/all/merchant-management/202407.0/marketplace/install-and-upgrade/tutorials-and-howtos/create-merchant-commission-calculator-type-plugins.md

 ## 2) Implement the calculator business model

-Implement a custom class that will be used to calculate merchant commission amount based on the order item's sum price to pay aggregation value.
-This class will implement the `MerchantCommissionCalculatorTypeInterface` interface.
+Implement a custom class to calculate merchant commission amount based on the order item's sum price to pay aggregation value; this class implements the `MerchantCommissionCalculatorTypeInterface` interface.

 <details>